-With a bird’s eye view of all your data focused on Return on Ad Spend (ROAS), you can easily recognize money-leaking campaigns by aligning your data with your KPIs and benchmarks.
+With a bird’s eye view of all your data focused on Return on Ad Spend (ROAS), you can easily recognize money-leaking or useless digital ad campaigns by aligning data with your KPIs and benchmarks.

-Adriel’s Alarm and Suggestion system keep an eye on your entire portfolio, notifying you of any red flags as soon as they manifest.
+Adriel’s Alarm and Suggestion system keeps an eye on your entire online advertising portfolio, notifying you of any red flags as soon as they manifest.
 Adriel does the heavy lifting, ensuring that you’re not stuck in front of your computer or laptop constantly looking for signs of ad fraud.

 Ready to take that first leap?
 You can get started with Adriel for free.
 We won't even ask you for any payment information!